• Great Service. Great Rates...Not Your Call Center Mortgage Company.

 To provide you with financing for your home purchase your lender must follow four steps:

-• Pre-qualification - Determining the limits of your borrowing power and working out any credit issues that may exist.
+1. Pre-qualification – Determines the limits of your borrowing power and identifies any potential credit issues that may need attention.

-• Pre-approval - Your loan professional will work on getting you a commitment based upon several assumptions.
-This is not a firm commitment but a guideline to help others understand how much you would qualify for under certain circumstances.
+2. Pre-approval – Your loan professional works on a preliminary commitment based on several assumptions.
+While this is not a firm approval, it serves as a guideline to help you and others understand how much you may qualify for under certain circumstances.

-• Closing - A third party (escrow or an attorney), chosen by you and your seller, coordinates the paperwork needed to fund your loan and providing good title to you.
+4. Closing – A third-party professional, such as an escrow officer or attorney chosen by you and the seller, coordinates all the paperwork required to fund your loan and provide you with clear title to the property.

-• Evidence of any other mortgage and/or rental payments.
+• Mortgage or Rental History: Documentation of any current mortgage or rental payments.

 • Closing - The Final Step